December 2, 2019

 I'm also adding an inspection port to each side floatation chamber.

-They're smaller 4 inch pop-out ports primarily for ventilation.
+They're smaller 4 inch pop-out ports primarily for ventilation when needed.

 An interesting upcoming project will be to design a knee to tie the inwale, transom and side wall together.